Universal-Team/extras/README.md

 - The Filename should be 'Image.png'.

-Thanks to all Contributer!
+Thanks to all Contributors!
 That makes the Universal-Manager to a Very Good Application! :)